Bardiafarajnejad/quant_dev/README.md

 * Anaconda or Miniconda (Miniconda preferred as it solves conda environments faster).
 To install Miniconda, follow the link [here](https://docs.anaconda.com/miniconda/install/#).

 ## Set Up
-[Given this repo is still under development, there will be no released version of quant_dev on pip/conda.
-To use this repo in the meantime, here are the steps you need to set up your machine]:
+[Currently there are no released versions of quant_dev on pip/conda.
+To use quant_dev, here are the steps you need to set up your machine]:

 1. Set your machine's PYTHONPATH environment variable to the quant_dev directory on your machine:
 * a) In Windows, type "envir" in the lower left search box, select "Edit environment variables for your account", and set PYTHONPATH to "{YOUR_PATH}/quant_dev"